-The Company's activities do not expose it to any significant financial risks: market risk (including currency risk, fair value interest rate and price risk), credit risk and liquidity risk.
+The Company's activities do not expose it to any significant market risk (including currency risk, fair value interest rate and price risk).

-- a) Market risk - i) Cash flow and fair value interest rate risk b) Credit risk c) Liquidity risk
+i) Cash flow and fair value interest rate risk

 As the Company has no significant interest bearing assets, the Company's income and operating cash flows are substantially independent of changes in market interest rates.
+The company does not own any investments.